-The board of directors has delegated the operational management of the Company to Benedikt Meyer as general manager (see next page), in accordance with Art.
+The liquidators/board of directors have delegated the operational management of the Company to Benedikt Meyer as general manager (see next page), in accordance with Art.
 716b CO and the articles of association and organisational regulations of the Company.

-The board has delegated the management of the Company's assets in accordance with the investment policy and guidelines to LGT Capital Partners (Ireland) Ltd., the investment manager (see next pages).
+The liquidators/board of directors have delegated the management of the Company's assets in accordance with the investment policy and guidelines to LGT Capital Partners (Ireland) Ltd., the investment manager (see next pages).

-The board resolves by majority vote with the presence of a majority of members.
-Decisions can be taken by phone conference or circular resolution unless a board member requests otherwise.
-The board of directors meets as often as business matters require, as a rule three times a year.
+The liquidators/board of directors resolve by majority vote with the presence of a majority of members.
+Decisions can be taken by phone conference or circular resolution unless a liquidator/board member requests otherwise.
+The liquidators/board of directors meet as often as business matters require, as a rule three times a year.

-The board considers agenda items laid out in the notice and agenda which are formally circulated to the board in advance of any meeting as part of the board papers.
-The members of the board may request any agenda items to be added that they consider appropriate for board discussion.
-In addition each director is required to inform the board of any potential or actual conflict of interest prior to board discussion.
-In 2020, three board meetings, one remuneration committee meeting and four audit committee meetings were held, with an average duration of between two and four hours.
-Board meetings are attended by representatives of the investment manager and the general manager.
-Due to the covid-19 pandemic the board and its committees held all of their meetings in 2020 via video-conference calls.
+The liquidators/board of directors consider agenda items laid out in the notice and agenda which are formally circulated to the board in advance of any meeting as part of the board papers.
+The liquidators/ members of the board may request any agenda items to be added that they consider appropriate for board discussion.
+In addition each liquidator/director is required to inform the board of any potential or actual conflict of interest prior to board discussion.
+In 2021, three board meetings, three audit committee meetings and seven liquidators meetings were held, with an average duration of between two and four hours.
+Board and liquidator meetings are attended by representatives of the investment manager and the general manager.
+Due to the covid-19 pandemic the board and its committees held all of their meetings in 2021 via video-conference calls.

-In addition to official meetings, individual members of the board and its committees, the investment manager and the general manager interact frequently.
+In addition to official meetings, liquidators, individual members of the board and its committees, the investment manager and the general manager interact frequently.